openenergi/go-event-hub/README.md

 # Sample sender / receiver

-There are a pair of Go files containing a `main` function to demonstrate the usage of the library.
+There is a couple of Go files containing a `main` function to demonstrate the usage of the library.
 They could be use to send and receive messages via the Event Hub.

 ## Connection details